FoxLisk/alttp-notes/glitches/hook_pushing/stopping_coordinates.md

 2. If you set your stopping coordinate and then move (2+4n) px away from it, you won't get stopped; i.e. if you are on the grid, use a 4px/f ancilla (such as beams) to set up your hookpush, and then move 2px off the grid, you will fly past your stopping coordinate.

-TODO:

-I haven't finished looking into this, but it seems like the stopping coordinate given in the practice hack hud extras for "X Coord" is actually somewhat offset from the effective stopping coord.
-Unclear how exactly this affects things.
-Same probably true of Y Coord.

 # Directionality

 Because Link is not a point mass, the actual place link gets stopped is based on an offset from the stopping coords.